Admissions policy and arrangements

 We believe that in order to enable effective teaching and learning to take place, good behaviour in all aspects of school life is necessary.
 Our community is founded on mutual respect, tolerance, inclusivity and aspiration to the highest standards of behaviour, wellbeing, personal development and achievement.

-Our school discipline and pupil behaviour policy is currently under full review – the original policy can be found here.
+Our school discipline and pupil behaviour policy can be found in our Ethos and Values policy here.